-The Governance, Nomination & Investment Committee assists the board by:
+The Governance, Nomination & Investment Committee (the "GNIC") assists the board by:

-- · developing effective corporate governance guidelines and processes - developing processes to assess the effectiveness of the board and board committees and the contributions of individual directors, including the Chairman of the Board and the chairs of committees - identifying individuals with the competencies, skills and qualities determined by the board to be the best suited to complement the current board composition, considering the level of diversity on the board, and recommending the director nominees for election - · overseeing policies and processes to maintain ethical behaviour - overseeing investment practices, procedures and controls relating to the management of the general fund portfolio - reviewing and monitoring the annual investment plan.
+- developing effective corporate governance guidelines and processes - developing processes to assess the effectiveness of the board and board committees and the contributions of individual directors, including the Chairman of the Board and the committee chairs - identifying individuals with the competencies, skills and qualifications determined by the board to be the best suited to complement the current board composition, considering the level of diversity on the board, and recommending the director nominees for election - overseeing policies and processes to maintain ethical behaviour - overseeing investment practices, performance, procedures and controls relating to the management of the general fund portfolio and the company's asset management businesses - reviewing and monitoring the annual investment plan.

-The committee met eight times in 2015.
-It reviewed reports from management and held private meetings with the Chief Investment Officer at each meeting before meeting in-camera.
+The GNIC met seven times in 2016.
+It met routinely with the Chief Investment Officer and met in-camera at each meeting.